vprusso/vprusso.github.io/_posts/2016-05-09-an-android-app-for-distinguishing-clouds-from-contrails.md

 <img src="http://vprusso.github.io/images/clouds_contrails_output.JPG" width="700">
 </div>

 Working on this project was a lot of fun, and a great deal of thanks is due to [SkyWatch](http://www.skywatch.co/ "SkyWatch") for hosting this event and providing an excellent team of support throughout.
+I also want to give a great deal of thanks to [Ersin Ertan](https://github.com/ersin-ertan) for enhancing this project and adding his Android expertise!